 4. Leaders Talk a Lot

-It is often assumed that leaders need to be great orators and be word heavy in their interpersonal dealings.
-While this is a trait that is more commonly found in leaders, it’s not a necessity.
+It is often assumed that leaders need to be great orators and be word-heavy in their interpersonal dealings.
+While this trait is more commonly found in leaders, it’s not a necessity.

 Leaders need to be precise.
 They need to be bold and to the point.
 The clarity in their words is what sets them apart from everyone else.

 They don’t exaggerate or make false promises and are incredible listeners.
 Being quiet is not a negative trait for leaders.
 People who listen more will always be less wordy when speaking.
 This shows how engaging they are in conversation and can make others feel important by merely listening.

 That is a sign of a great leader, effective communication, listening, and sharing space with others for cohesion.

 Leadership is all about risk-taking.
 Critical thinkers will plan.
 They’ll analyze and implement what they think is the best course of action.